arifurrahman-devtools/potato-sdk/README.md

   * This module uses Max sdk’s variable services
 * [GDPR](sdk_docs/gdpr/README.md)
   * The result of the consent flow is communicated to Max and Adjust SDK
-* NoADs
+* **NoADs**

   QuickGuide:
-  * Needs InAppPurchases module and wrapper to be active
+  * This module needs InAppPurchases module and wrapper to be active
   * NoAd nonconsumable must be set up in the relevant stores and added in the InAppPurchase wrapper.
   * To use this module you need to
     * Activate the wrapper
     * In the wrapper select which InAppPurchase item is “NoAd”
-  * Expected behaviour: buying/restoring  noads instantly stops banner/interstitials
+  * Expected behaviour: buying/restoring  noads
+    *  would instantly stop banner if it was on display
+    *  prevents showing banners/interstitials from that point